rgreasons/Memebot/README.md

 # Memebot
 Memebot is a bare-bones Slackbot written in Python.
 It has two main functions: uploading stupid images on demand and updating a spotify playlist with songs the group requests.

 To get started, just copy slackbot.py on your machine/a VM, insert your slack bot user API token, your spotify OAuth tokens, and the IDs of your Slack channels to monitor.
-If you want it to post random pics on demand, make sure to have a folder full o' pics handy for it to reference in __main__.
+If you want it to post random pics on demand, make sure to have a folder full o' pics handy for it to reference in `__main__`.

-FAQ:
+# FAQ

 ## Why not build off of Slack's boilerplate bot API?